The Origins of ICD-10 Coding

 The development of ICD-9-CM was a tremendous boon.
 Not only did the new system expand the ability to capture enhanced morbidity data, but it also incorporated surgical procedures and other items necessary to categorize the needs of hospitals.

 But ICD-9-CM, updated annually by CMS and the NCHS, was a limited system with a limited capacity for the addition of codes to keep pace with modern healthcare.
-And it was already a 3-volume set, with the first 2 volumes dedicated to diagnosis codes and the third volume containing inpatient procedural codes.
+And it was already a three-volume set, with the first two volumes dedicated to diagnosis codes and the third volume containing inpatient procedural codes.